f-dx/Awesome-Targeted-Individuals/README.md

 <!-- subtitle -->

-An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program - global rude violations of human rights).
+An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program - global rude violations of human rights at planetary scale).
-All about RNM (Remote Neural Monitoring), Electronic Harassments, Electronic Tortures, Cyber Harassments and Gaslighting.
+All about RNM (Remote Neural Monitoring), Electronic Harassments, Electronic Tortures, Cyber Harassments, Directed Energy Weapons assaults and Gaslighting.

 <!-- description -->